 Here are the main projections for Q4 2022:

-- Companies waiting to go public have to be well prepared when entering the IPO markets as they will encounter much lower valuations than in 2021.
+- Companies waiting to go public must be well prepared when entering the IPO markets as they will encounter much lower valuations than in 2021.

-- Mainland China and the Middle East will be more attractive to investors in comparison with other regions.
+- Mainland China and the Middle East will be more attractive to investors than other regions.

-- The green energy sector will lead by proceeds from bigger deals as oil prices are skyrocketing.
-It makes people switch to renewable sources of energy faster.
+- The green energy sector will lead by value due to revenues generated from bigger deals because skyrocketing oil prices will make people switch to renewable energy faster.

-- The technology sector is likely to lead in terms of deal number as more technology companies are looking for platforms that can offer consumers a wider range of services.
+- The technology sector will likely lead by deal number as more technology companies are looking for platforms that can offer consumers a wider range of services.

 5 largest IPOs in 2022

 Money raised: $10.7B

 Pricing date: January 14, 2022

 LG Energy Solution is a South Korean eco-friendly battery company.
 It created Korea’s first lithium-ion battery in 1999.
 Later, it became a supplier to global car producers, such as Audi, Volvo, Ford, Chrysler, and Renault.